Tourism

 Samala Community Camp

 Samala Camp is located on the banks of the fast flowing Mwaleshi River, whose headwaters are in the Mukungule Game Management Area bordering North Luangwa National Park.
 Surrounded by tall miombo woodland, forested hills and grassy dambos, Samala Camp consists of four twin-bed walk-in safari tents,each with its own ensuite outdoor bathroom.
 Visitors can relax on their private verandahs overlooking the river, watching it eddy through boulders and craggy rocks.
 There is a spacious self-catering kitchen with gas stove, solar powered fridge/freezer, kitchen equipment, and crockery and cutlery provided.
 The open plan dining room adjoins a braai area with a view over the river and plenty of shade to sit, relax and absorb the serenity.
 Nearby, also on the banks of the Mwaleshi River, there is a wooded and shady campsite with braai stands, showers and toilets.
-The campsite can accommodate
+The campsite can accommodate up to 12 people.

 Visit the page for more info or bookings: www.northluangwa.org/samalacamp